superlinked/VectorHub/docs/articles/semantic_chunking.md

 Now that we've split the text into sentences, calculated similarity, and generated embeddings, we turn to **chunking**.

-Our chunking function determines a `breakpoint_distance_threshold` - based on cosine distance - for identifying breakpoints.
+Our chunking function determines a `breakpoint_distance_threshold` for identifying breakpoints.
 We use `breakpoint_percentile_threshold` to identify indices where cosine distances exceed the 80th percentile.
 Sentences with distances exceeding the threshold are considered chunk boundaries. `chunk_text` then creates chunks by joining sentences between breakpoints.
 Any sentences in the text remaining after the last identified breakpoint are clustered into a final chunk.

 ```python
 def chunk_text(text):